Pros

 Conclusion & Expert Insights

 After 300+ test images across fashion, real estate, and AI art workflows, LetsEnhance earns our qualified recommendation.
 The good: Batch processing saved our e-commerce client 15 hours weekly, and the API integration proved rock-solid once configured.
-The reality check: You’ll need the $72 Business plan for serious volume - the $24 tier caps out fast when upscaling 8K architectural shots.
+The reality check: The public personal ladder starts at $9/month annually or $12/month monthly, but serious batch workflows outgrow those entry tiers quickly and should be budgeted like business/API operations, not casual creator subscriptions.

 Digital artists will love the “Digital Art” mode for Midjourney upscales, but honestly, we still reach for Topaz for single precious pieces where we want granular control.
 Real estate photographers?
 This is your sweet spot - the Clarity Boost genuinely rescues poorly lit interiors.